graphile/crystal/graphile-build/graphile-build/README.md

 `graphile-build` provides a framework to build extensible GraphQL APIs by combining plugins.
-Each plugin typically has its own small purpose (such as implementing the Node interface, adding `query: Query` to mutation payloads, or watching an external source for schema changes) and by combining these plugins together you get a large, powerful, and manageable GraphQL schema.
+Each plugin typically has its own small purpose (such as implementing the [`Node` interface][global-object-identification], adding `query: Query` to mutation payloads, or watching an external source for schema changes) and by combining these plugins together you get a large, powerful, and manageable GraphQL schema.
 Plugins enable you to make broad changes to your GraphQL schema with minimal code, and because you're changing your schema in broad ways it helps to guarantee consistency.

-Graphile Build has strong built-in support for [Grafast](../grafast/README.md) so you can make an exceptionally performant auto-generated (or generator-assisted) GraphQL API.
+Graphile Build has strong built-in support for [Gra*fast*](https://grafast.org) so you can make an exceptionally performant auto-generated (or generator-assisted) GraphQL API.

-[PostGraphile](https://github.com/graphile/postgraphile) uses Graphile Build and Grafast to produce an extremely high performance standards-compliant GraphQL API with minimal fuss.
-The separate
-[`graphile-build-pg` module](../graphile-build-pg/README.md) contains the plugins that are specific to PostgreSQL support (`graphile-build` itself does not know nor care about databases).
+[PostGraphile](https://github.com/graphile/postgraphile) uses Graphile Build and Gra*fast* to produce an extremely high performance standards-compliant GraphQL API with minimal fuss.
+The separate [`graphile-build-pg` module](../graphile-build-pg/README.md) contains the plugins that are specific to PostgreSQL support (`graphile-build` itself does not know nor care about databases).